NewhavenDisplay/NHD_US2066/README.md

 ==============================================

-This is a library for our Monochrome OLEDs based on US2066 controller.
+This is a library for our Slim Monochrome OLEDs based on US2066 controller.

  Pick one up today in the Newhaven Display shop!